 Puracy Natural Dish Soap

 We love Puracy’s soap because it’s very affordable and it’s made in the USA (Texas, to be precise).
+This is a liquid dish soap that is also a zero waste soap.

 The end product is made of plants, cruelty-free and uses a refillable dispenser to minimize waste and it’s kind to your skin and your dishes.